stefanofa/awesome/TOPICS.md

 ## polar

-*   [polarsource/polar](https://github.com/polarsource/polar) - An open source Merchant of Record.
+*   [polarsource/polar](https://github.com/polarsource/polar) - An open source engine for your digital products.
 Sell SaaS and digital products in minutes.

 ## python

-*   [polarsource/polar](https://github.com/polarsource/polar) - An open source Merchant of Record.
+*   [polarsource/polar](https://github.com/polarsource/polar) - An open source engine for your digital products.
 Sell SaaS and digital products in minutes.

 *   [astral-sh/uv](https://github.com/astral-sh/uv) - An extremely fast Python package and project manager, written in Rust.